-I am primarily interested in research communications, e.g. theses, articles and abstracts.
-Academic and scientific writing is a skill that draws upon a range of literacies, e.g. critical, logical and statistic; and requires mastery of range of language features, e.g. coherence and cohesion.
+I am fascinated by the complexity and patterns witin research communications, e.g. theses, articles and abstracts.
+I view academic and scientific writing as combination of knowledge, skills and behaviours that draws upon a range of literacies, e.g. critical, logical and statistic; and requires mastery of range of language features, e.g. coherence and cohesion.